slidenerd/Fpam/README.md

 There are some important considerations about how data is processed with Fpam, links may be from facebook either in the picture section or the link section or the message section.
 The question is on how to deal with links from Facebook.

-A link/links found within the description or caption or message will be hence forth called LINK_CONTENT and a link found within the link tag in the json feed if it is non null will be hence forth called LINK_TAG.
+A link/links found within the description or caption or message will be hence forth called LINK_CONTENT and a link found within the link tag in the json groupMeta if it is non null will be hence forth called LINK_TAG.

 The 4 pieces of information that we need to analyze are : the person who posted, the message that was posted if any, the LINK_TAG if any and the picture if any.
 The message that was posted may be of 4 types 1) no message or no text 2) only text 3) message with only LINK_CONTENT inside its contents 4)message with text and one or more LINK_CONTENT in its contents.